 We absolutely loved Animal Kingdom – everything from the general feel of the park, to the fun attractions and the excellent shows.
 If you are heading to Animal Kingdom for opening time, my advice would be to go straight to Pandora – World of Avatar and ride Flight of Passage because the lines for this attraction build up really fast and usually remain over two hours long for the whole day.
 If you only have 2 weeks in Orlando, you don’t want to spend a whole day standing in line!

-TOP TIP: If you plan your Orlando itinerary and book your park tickets in advance you can actually reserve a time slot for the attractions using Disney’s FastPass+ technology.
+TOP TIP: When planning your Orlando itinerary, consider using Genie+ to skip the lines for this attraction.
 This is HIGHLY recommended for the amazing Avatar Flight of Passage ride.
-Find out more about FastPass+ here.
+Find out more about Genie+ here.
 If you are staying at a Disney resort hotel, you may be able to take advantage of Extra Magic Hours, where hotel guests are allowed into the parks an hour before the regular admission time.

 Don’t miss: Avatar: Flight of Passage (4D ride) – possibly the best theme park ride ever, The Festival of the Lion King (show), Expedition Everest (rollercoaster) and the Kilimanjaro Safaris – we saw so many animals including a real lion actually sat on Pride rock!